 Tranche three of the REFCL program is the final tranche to meet our compliance obligations in relation to the specified zone substations by 1 May 2023.
-This Tranche is subject to the regulatory investment test for distribution (RIT-D), an economic cost-benefit test used to assess and rank potential investments capable of meeting an identified need.2 The purpose of the RIT-D is to identify credible options to maximise the present value of net economic benefit to all those who produce, consume and transport electricity in the National Electricity Market.
+This Tranche is subject to the regulatory investment test for distribution (RIT-D), an economic cost-benefit test used to assess and rank potential investments capable of meeting an identified need.
+The purpose of the RIT-D is to identify credible options to maximise the present value of net economic benefit to all those who produce, consume and transport electricity in the National Electricity Market.

 Under clause 5.17.4(c) of the National Electricity Rules (NER), AusNet Services determined that there are no credible non-network options that could satisfy our REFCL Tranche three obligations.
-We therefore issued a notice of determination in accordance with clause 5.17.4(d) of the NER.
-The next stage of the RIT-D process is the publication of this Draft Project Assessment Report (DPAR), which explains why the preferred network option meets the requirements of the RIT-D.

-This figure is reproduced from the Tranche three Contingent Project Application submitted to the AER.
+&lt;sup>1 This figure is reproduced from the Tranche three Contingent Project Application submitted to the AER on 31 May 2019.
 The actual compliance dates and composition of the tranches have been varied from those shown to enable technical and cultural heritage issues to be addressed.
-These changes are not relevant to this DPAR.
+These changes are not relevant to this FPAR.

-Tranche 2 of the REFCL program was subject to transitional provisions under clause 11.99.6 of the National Electricity Rules that excluded this tranche from the application of the RIT-D.
+&lt;sup>2 Tranche 2 of the REFCL program was subject to transitional provisions under clause 11.99.6 of the National Electricity Rules that excluded this tranche from the application of the RIT-D.